acentswap/docs2-wiki/products/coming-soon/new-cake-pool/flexible-staking.md

 ![](<../../../.gitbook/assets/3-how-to-stake-in-syrup-pool (1) (1) (1) (1) (1).png>)

 4\.
-Choose the CAKE Syrup Pool and click the **Enable** button.
+Choose the ADE Syrup Pool and click the **Enable** button.
 Your wallet will ask you to confirm the action.

 ![Note that actual APY values will vary](../../../.gitbook/assets/cake-pool-notenable.png)